Hit-and-run: what should you do?

 What is a hit and run?

-- Take down any information you have on the driver and the vehicle: Make, model, colour, licence plate number, description of the driver.
+- If you witness the incident, take down all the information you remember about the driver and the vehicle: the make, model, colour, licence plate number and a description of the driver

-- Take down additional information from any witnesses and take their contact information.
+- Take down additional information from any witnesses and get their contact information

-- Take pictures of the damages to your vehicle.
+- Take photos of the damage to your vehicle

-- Contact your insurance company to report the accident and provide the police report number.
+- Contact your insurance company to report the incident and provide the police report number

 Are you covered?

-- The accident occurred in the province of Quebec
+- The accident must have occurred in Quebec

-- The accident was reported to a police service within 48 hours
+- The accident must have been reported to the police within 48 hours of the incident

-- The claim is filed with the SAAQ within 60 days
+- The claim must be filed with the SAAQ within 60 days of the accident

-- The damages to your vehicle or other property are assessed at more than $500
+- The damages to your vehicle or other property must be assessed at over $500

-- Your insurance policy does not cover hit and runs
+- Your insurance policy must not cover hit and runs